chipk215/CapstoneProject/README.md

 ![Tracking](docs/readmeImages/tracking.png)

 The trip is completed when the user taps the "Stop Tracking" button.

+### App Widget
 Tracking can also be initiated using the desk top app widget:
 ![Widget](docs/readmeImages/widget.png)

 ## Tracking Service